masashitanimura/2.0/pages/api/pullStream.md

     - portSpecified – True if the port for the source stream is specified
     - scheme – The protocol used by the source stream
     - userName – The user name for authenticating the source stream (if required)
+  - videoSourceIndex - The resolution of the video

 - description– Describes the result of parsing/executing the command